Rahway County Jane Doe (Attempt to Match) - Was Her Name Annie Primroe?

 By: Shane Lambert

-Searching the Classifieds
+Searching the Classifieds to Research the Case

-Newspaper classifieds have featured in other missing person cases that I have worked on.
+Newspaper classifieds have been featured in other missing person cases that I have worked on.
 The case of Beverly Sharpman, last seen in Philadelphia, comes to mind as does the case of The Lady in the Well who was discovered in Saskatoon in modern times but thought to have been dead since the 1920s.

-I think I've found a lead for amateur investigators to work on.
-I'm assuming that they, amateur investigators, are the only people interested in this mystery.
 Please read the classified advertisement below, which appeared in a Buffalo-area publication in 1902.

 20 Jun 1902, Fri Buffalo Evening News (Buffalo, New York) Newspapers.com